Scenic trails and the independence of two wheels await.

-Hop on a bike and connect to the city’s rich cultural and natural heritage, riding on a variety of city bikeways and park trails.
-The Toronto Islands is a popular car free parkland and view onto the city.
-Other trails include The Waterfront Trail, Don River Valley and Humber River Trail, and Tommy Thompson Park.
-There is more than enough to keep you pedalling for days and enjoying the city sights by bike.
-Photo credit: Toronto Bicycle Tours
+Cycling Routes and TrailsConnect to the city’s rich cultural and natural heritage, riding on a variety of city bikeways and park trails.
+The Toronto Islands is a popular car-free parkland, easily reached by bike-friendly ferry, and has a spectacular view of the Toronto skyline.
+Other bike trails include the Waterfront Trail, Don River Valley and Tommy Thompson Park.
+For an in-depth look at trails in Toronto, read Top Cycling Routes in Toronto.
+There are more than enough to keep you pedalling for days and enjoying the city sights by bike.

 Toronto Cycling Map

-A great resource and map of the city, showing the 460 kms Bikeways Network which includes a combinations of off road paths, bike lanes and shared roadway routes.
+A great resource and map of the city, showing the 855-kilometre (530 mile) Bikeways Network which includes a combination of off-road paths, bike lanes and shared roadway routes.
+Plan your own route or try the 17-kilometre Downtown Explore Route shown on the map.
 View the cycling map.
+Or check out the Toronto Ride Guide from Ontario By Bike.

 Bike Rentals & Bike Specialty Shops

 Toronto has a number of bike rental locations and close to 100 independent bike shops around the city.
 Stop in and say hello to one of the city’s local bike retailers.
-View Toronto bike rental locations.
-Bikes, tandems and 4-seater rentals are also available on Toronto Islands.
+Bikes, tandems and 4-seater rentals are also available on the Toronto Islands.
 Rent a bike on the Toronto Islands.

 Transportation: Getting Here